utPLSQL/utPLSQL/docs/userguide/ut_run-script.md

   -f=format         - A reporter to be used for reporting.
                     Available options:
                       -f=ut_documentation_reporter
                         A textual pretty-print of unit test results (usually use for console output) -f=ut_teamcity_reporter
                         A teamcity Unit Test reporter, that can be used to visualize progress of test execution as the job    progresses.
                       -f=ut_xunit_reporter
                         A XUnit xml format (as defined at: http://stackoverflow.com/a/9691131 and at https://gist.github.com/kuzuha/232902acab1344d6b578)
                         Usually used  by Continuous Integration servers like Jenkins/Hudson or Teamcity to display test results.
                       -f=ut_coverage_html_reporter
                         Generates a HTML coverage report providing summary and detailed information on code coverage.
                         The html reporter is based on open-source    simplecov-html reporter for Ruby.
                         It includes source code of the code that was covered (if possible).
                       -f=ut_coveralls_reporter
                         Generates a JSON coverage report providing detailed information on code coverage with line numbers.
-                        This coverage report is designed to be consumed by    cloud services like https://coveralls.io/.
+                        This coverage report is designed to be consumed by cloud services like [Coveralls](https://coveralls.io/).
                       -f=ut_coverage_sonar_reporter
                         Generates a JSON coverage report providing detailed information on code coverage with line numbers.
-                        This coverage report is designed to be consumed by    local services like https://about.sonarqube.com/.
+                        This report is designed to be consumed by [SonarQube](https://about.sonarqube.com/) to report code coverage.
                       -f=ut_sonar_test_reporter
                         Generates a JSON report providing detailed information on test specifications.
-                        This report is designed to be consumed by local     services like https://about.sonarqube.com/.
+                        This report is designed to be consumed by [SonarQube](https://about.sonarqube.com/) to report code coverage.
                     If no -f option is provided, the ut_documentation_reporter will be used.

   -o=output         - file name to save the output provided by the reporter.
                       If defined, the output is not displayed on screen by default.
 This can be changed with the -s parameter.
                       If not defined, then output will be displayed on screen, even if the parameter -s is not specified.
                       If more than one -o parameter is specified for one -f parameter, the last one is taken into consideration.
   -s                - Forces putting output to to screen for a given -f parameter.
   -source_path=path - Source files path to be used by coverage reporters.
 The path need to be relative to the priject root directory.
   -test_path=path   - Test files path to be used by coverage reporters.
 The path need to be relative to the priject root directory.